Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Introduction

 Evidently, for every $k$ the graph $G_k$ is planar.
 Moreover, $G_k$ is $2$-degenerate and has treewidth\footnote{We do not need the formal definition of treewidth here but we define related relevant concepts like $2$-trees in \cref{sec:preliminaries}.} at most~$3$.
 So this family of DAGs shows that the stack number is not bounded within the class of all planar directed acyclic graphs; not even within those that are $2$\nobreakdash-degenerate and have treewidth at most~$3$ (even pathwidth at most~$3$).
 On the other hand, as already noted by Nowakowski and Parker~\cite{Nowakowski1989_DirectedStackNumer} as well as Heath, Pemmaraju and Trenk~\cite{Heath1999_DAGs1}, it is easy to verify that if $G$ is a directed forest (equivalently, if $G$ is $1$-degenerate, or if $G$ has treewidth $1$), then $\sn(G) = 1$.
-However, determining the largest stack number among the class of DAGs of treewidth $2$ has remained an intriguing open problem for several decades.
-In fact there was little progress even for the considerably smaller class of outerplanar DAGs, for which a famous conjecture of Heath, Pemmaraju and Trenk~\cite{Heath1999_DAGs1} from $1999$ states that the stack number should be bounded.
+However, determining the largest stack number among the class of DAGs of treewidth $2$, in particular in the special case of outerplanar graphs, has remained an intriguing open problem for several decades~\cite{Heath1999_DAGs1,DiGiacomo2006_SeriesParallel,Noellenburg2021_DAGsWithConstantStackNumber,Bekos2019_Planar_kPlanar,Bhore2021_UpwardBookThickness}.
+In fact there was little progress even for the considerably smaller class of outerplanar DAGs, for which a well-known conjecture of Heath, Pemmaraju and Trenk~\cite{Heath1999_DAGs1} from $1999$ states that the stack number should be bounded.

 \begin{conjecture}[Heath, Pemmaraju and Trenk, 1999~\cite{Heath1999_DAGs1}] The stack number of the class of directed acyclic outerplanar graphs is bounded above by a constant. \end{conjecture}